 The University of Toronto engages in careful planning in order to maintain its status as an internationally significant research university, with undergraduate, graduate, and professional programs of excellent quality.
-The University engages in periodic institutional-level long-range planning.
-Such plans set out the long-term and overarching goals for the University; while providing for robust local academic planning as the primary mechanism for ensuring that the University continues to improve.
-Faculties and divisions determine their vision, priorities and implementation plans, consistent with the University's aims.
-These divisional plans address the full scope of divisional activity, encompassing teaching, undergraduate and graduate enrolment, research, government advocacy, financial resource development and capital plans.
+In 2007, the University embarked on a longer-range planning process culminating in Towards 2030: A Third Century of Excellence at the University of Toronto.
+This document sets out the long-term and over-arching goals for the University; it proposes robust local academic planning as the primary mechanism for ensuring that the University continues to improve.
+Faculties and divisions determine their visions, priorities and implementation plans, consistent with the University's aims.
+These divisional plans address teaching, undergraduate and graduate enrolment, research, government advocacy, financial resource development and capital plans.